 Somehow Easter became another holiday synonymous with candy and fake food additives, like artificial chocolate bunnies, Peeps, Cadbury eggs, jellybeans, and eggs dyed with artificially derived colors.
 I prefer to celebrate the holiday for what it is, a celebration of the resurrection of Jesus, but I do indulge my children in the more modern traditions of the holiday as well.
 Instead of buying into the whole candy aspect and the use of artificial colorings, we take a different spin on things.
 From egg decorating, to the egg hunt, to the Easter baskets, here are lots of mindful, candy free and artificial dye free ideas with some DIY money saving tips mixed in!

 I like to eat eggs, just not eggs tainted with the artificial food colorings that are linked to cancers and issues like hypersensitivity and ADHD.
 These dyes pass through the shell and onto the white of my egg, and thus into my body when consumed – not something I find desirable.
-Four years ago I stumbled upon a great alternative – natural dyes derived from vegetable and fruit sources from eco-kids (This is what I used on the eggs in the bowl above).
+Four years ago I stumbled upon a great alternative – natural dyes derived from vegetable and fruit sources.
 The colors are amazing.
 They are not the typical colors that the artificial dyes produce; these are deeper and more rustic.
 I always use brown eggs, so the colors really turn out neat on top of the brown.
 You can purchase these on Amazon or, if you are a fellow Long Islander, at Healthy Alternatives in Babylon!
-Another option is glob’s version, which I have yet to try, but is also made from plant based colors. **Raising Natural Kids serves as an affiliate for Amazon.
+Another option is McCormick’s version, which I have yet to try, but is also made from plant-based colors. **Raising Natural Kids serves as an affiliate for Amazon.
 We link any products we use in our own homes and with our own families to Amazon when applicable.
-Any monies earned help us to run and maintain this blog.
-Thank you!

 An even better alternative is to try your hand at making your own food dyes if you are up to the challenge – just know that some of the homemade dyes have to be made at least 1 day in advance and some of them require you to sit the egg in the dye for 24 hours in order to get a bright color.
 Here are some recipes: Dyeing Easter Eggs Naturally, Easter Eggs: Dye ‘Em Naturally so You Can Eat ‘Em Too, Naturally Dyed Easter Eggs from Conscious Crunch (this post has some great photos), and from Mommypotamus, Dyeing with Everyday Ingredients.